Back To: Business Communication

 - Singular Idea.
 Develop only one major idea using targeted keywords that the audience can scan quickly, understand, and remember.
 Use words, not whole sentences.
 Eliminate (a, an, the , we, you, your, are, to).
 If you have to put text – use no more than 7 words per line, 7 lines per slide.

-- Use an effectively template that enlivens boring content.
+- Use an effective template that enlivens boring content.
 Choose an effective color scheme.
 Limit color to no more than 3 per slide.
 Background color should reflect formality and tone.
 Cooler shades for more formal.
 Lighter shades for former.
 Use complementary foreground (text) colors that have high contrast the background to ensure readability.

 Types of Delivery